lickorice/lickorice.github.io/content/Gaming/Hollow Knight Silksong/lace-redux.md

 ## Traversal skills

 - **Swift Step.** Just like Lace in their first fight, you will be mostly utilizing this skill.
-Failure to dash after Lace's attacks (I've tried multiple times), such as her riposte and her
+Failure to dash after Lace's attacks (I've tried multiple times), such as her riposte and her three-hit combo will deal a couple of masks of damage to you.

 ## Upgrades